So how does it all work?

 How do I open an Inherited ISA Allowance Plan?

-Please read the Key Features document and complete the Inherited ISA Allowance Plan application form.
+Please read the Key Information Document and Important Information and complete the Inherited ISA Allowance Plan application form.
 Before we can open the plan we will need to contact the deceased’s NISA provider for further information, which will include confirmation of the value of the deceased’s NISAs at their date of death.

 Contributions can only be made into the plan once we have accepted the application and received confirmation from the deceased’s NISA provider of the inherited allowance value.